 Bastar journalist threatened with FIR for report that ‘damaged’ administration’s image

-Neeraj Shivhare had reported on a woman who had to sell her household items to buy ration amid the nationwide lockdown.
+Neeraj Shivhare had reported on a woman who had to sell her household items to buy rations amid the nationwide lockdown.

 The Chhattisgarh government has issued a show-cause notice to a journalist in Bastar for allegedly publishing a report that “damaged the image of the administration”.
 The notice, dated April 26, asked Neeraj Shivhare of Bastar ki Aawaz to appear before the authorities in Dantewada and provide an explanation for his article.

-The report that the notice referred to is an article from April 25, where a woman from Geedam said she was forced to sell household items to buy ration amid the ongoing nationwide lockdown to combat the coronavirus.
+The report that the notice referred to is an article from April 25, where a woman from Geedam said she was forced to sell household items to buy rations amid the ongoing nationwide lockdown to combat the coronavirus.
 The woman said that her husband, a driver, has been out of work for more than a month, due to which there is no money to feed their four children.
 The woman told the journalist that she initially sold smaller household items but later had to sell her fridge for Rs 2,000.
 The family had received no help from the administration.

 The notice said that Shivhare had published the report without complete information.
 “Given that the whole country is facing the coronavirus pandemic, this kind of post spreads fear among the people and spoils the image of the administration,” the notice said.
 It also threatened to file an FIR against him for the act that amounts to a “punishable offence”.